What Causes Taste Issues?

 What Do I Need to do if I have a Private Well or Share a Community Well?

-- Have the water tested annually at a certified lab to insure that it is safe to use!
+- Have the water tested annually at a certified lab to ensure that it is safe to use!

-- Do not dump or use any possible contaminants such as insecticides, pesticides, caustic cleaning chemicals, products with high VOC’s, lead, agricultural waste, Industrial waste, etc. anywhere near the well head.
-All of these contaminants can seep into your water supply and contaminate it if they are close to or if flooding will cause them to get close too the well head.
+- Do not dump or use any possible contaminants such as insecticides, pesticides, caustic cleaning chemicals, products with high VOCs, lead, agricultural waste, industrial waste, etc. anywhere near the wellhead.
+All of these contaminants can seep into your water supply and contaminate it if they are close to or if flooding will cause them to get close to the wellhead.